fps/nn/nn1/README.md

 # nn1

-We extend the simple neural net from nn0 to have n-dimensional inputs and m-dimensional outputs (in nn-lingo: 2 output neurons).
+We extend the simple neural net from nn0 to have n-dimensional inputs and m-dimensional outputs (in nn-lingo: m output neurons).
 We stick to the linear model:

 [1] <code>f(w, x) = y = w x, x \in |R^n, w \in |R^m, f:|R^m -> |R^n</code>,